shsagir/play-area-sync/docs/billing-contact.md

 * A billing e-mail address, to which the invoices will be send to

 Each App (except trial Apps) has is always associated with a specific Billing Contact.
 Each Billing Contact has its own invoice archive.
 Please also see the [billing article](/billing).

+## The difference between Billing Contact and Company

+The Billing Contact is part of a [Company](/company) on fortrabbit.
+Within the fortrabbit Company you can create multiple Billing Contacts and then assign individual Apps to either Billing Contacts.

+You could also create multiple Companies to achieve that, but with multiple you can still manage the same team on the Company.

 ### Creating a Billing Contact